 - Blasto is an infection caused by the fungus Blastomyces dermatitidis.

-- The fungus lives in most soil and decaying wood and leaves.
+- The fungus lives in moist soil and decaying wood and leaves.

 - Illness can occur two to 15 weeks after breathing in the fungal spores.

 - Symptoms can include cough, fever, chills, muscle aches, joint pain, and chest pain.

 - The infection can spread to other parts of the body, such as the skin or bones.